joeyipara02/Azure-AD-Project/README.md

 ![Alt Text](https://i.imgur.com/RpSsZbQ.png)

 * **The next thing you're going to do is select the size of your vm.
 This will allocate your CPU and Ram for your VM.
 I had some issues running my VM's with the Standard size.
-If you are having performance issues or don't want to wait and see if your VM is slow I'll show how to change to size of your Vm.
+If you don't want to wait and see if your VM is slow I'll show how to change to size of your Vm.
 Click on "See all sizes"**

 ![Alt Text](https://i.imgur.com/fmFNKEr.png)

 * **Select B2ms for the size of the VM.
 This VM will have 2 virtual CPU's and 8 gb's of virtual ram.
 Once you've done that click on "Select" at the bottom left corner.
 Also don't let the cost of the size scare you.
 You will not be charged for this.
 It just shows the cost if you were paying for the feature.
 It will be taken from your subscription so you are not being charged.
-Also, you are limited on resources, so by doing this on your workstation VM and your DC will max out your VCPU usage.
-Once you delete them, you can create VMs again**
+Also, you are limited on resources, so by doing this on your workstation VM and your Windows Server it'll max out your VcPU usage.
+Once you delete your VM's, it'll delete everything and you can create VM's and won't be maxed out on VcPU's**

 ![Alt Text](https://i.imgur.com/IBYoYcJ.png)